Kmtengo/NHIS/README.md

 # About the project
-The **National Helath Iintegrated System** aims to create a harmonized _healthcare management system_ that can be used by all public hospitals across the country and even beyond.
+The **National Health Integrated System** aims to create a harmonized _healthcare management system_ that can be used by all public hospitals across the country and even beyond.
 The system will bring together critical patient information, such as **medical history**, **lab results** and **prescribed medications** and make it accessible to authorized healthcare providers in _real-time_.

 ## Technologies
 The National Health Integrated System is a Web Project which combines web technologies i.e. **HTML**, **CSS** and **Javascript** with Azure cloud technologies like **Azure App Services**, **Azure SQL Database** and **OpenAI chat models** to bring an end to the _fragmented_ and _disjointed_ healthcare system that currently exists in our country.